 The Cougar vehicles were ordered by the US Marine Corps (USMC) in 2004 for deployment in Iraq.
-The US Department of Defence placed a $50m contract in May 2006 for 79 Cougar Joint Explosive Ordnance Disposal Rapid Response Vehicles (JERRV).
+The US DoD placed a $50m contract in May 2006 for 79 Cougar Joint Explosive Ordnance Disposal Rapid Response Vehicles (JERRV).
 An additional 200 Cougar JERRVs were ordered by the USMC in November 2006.

-In December 2006, Force Protection and General Dynamics Land Systems formed a joint venture called Force Dynamics to offer Cougar 4x4 and 6x6 vehicles for the US Mine Resistant Ambush Protected (MRAP) vehicle programme.
+In December 2006, Force Protection and General Dynamics Land Systems formed a joint venture called Force Dynamics to offer Cougar 4×4 and 6×6 vehicles for the US Mine Resistant Ambush Protected (MRAP) vehicle programme.
 The company received an order in January 2007 for the testing and evaluation of two Cougar H and two Cougar HE vehicles under the MRAP programme.

-In June 2008, the UK MoD placed a contract for 157 Ridgback vehicles.
-Ridgback is a modified Cougar 4x4 vehicle developed for the British forces.
+The UK MoD placed a contract for 157 Ridgback vehicles in June 2008.
+Ridgback is a modified Cougar 4×4 vehicle developed for the British forces.

-In July 2009, the US Army placed a $228m contract with Force Protection for the supply of redesigned TAK-4 independent suspension kits for 1,317 Cougar MRAP vehicles.
+The US Army placed a $228m contract with Force Protection for the supply of redesigned TAK-4 independent suspension kits for 1,317 Cougar MRAP vehicles in July 2009.

-In February 2010, Force Protection received a $16.1m Foreign Military Sales (FMS) contract from USMC for 23 Cougar Mastiff EOD variants to be delivered to the UK.
-In May 2010, Force Protection signed a $24m contract with USMC for 30 Cougar Category I MRAP vehicles.
+In February 2010, Force Protection received a $16.1m FMS contract from the USMC for 23 Cougar Mastiff EOD variants to be delivered to the UK.
+It signed a $24m contract with the USMC for 30 Cougar Category I MRAP vehicles in May 2010.

-In April 2011, Force Protection received a $27.4m subcontract from Integrated Survivability Technologies to deliver 47 Cougar Mastiff vehicles to the UK MoD.
+The company received a $27.4m subcontract from Integrated Survivability Technologies to deliver 47 Cougar Mastiff vehicles to the UK MoD in April 2011.